-- 1. Request for leave can be completed in My Learning Plan - a) Complete My Learning Plan - b) Submit My Learning Plan to building principal and Director of Special Education - c) Conference registration - (1) Type and submit an e-Req. for the conference - (2) Complete registration paperwork for conference (if applicable) - (3) Contact Sandy Harper for a list of approved hotels. - (4) Complete e-Req.'s for registration, per diem, hotel, etc. - (5) Make arrangement for substitute (if needed)
+- 1. Request for leave can be completed in My Learning Plan - a) Complete My Learning Plan - b) Submit My Learning Plan to building principal and Director of Special Education - c) Conference registration - (1) Type and submit a purchase request for the conference - (2) Complete registration paperwork for conference (if applicable) - (3) Contact Sandy Harper for a list of approved hotels. - (4) Complete the purchase request for registration, per diem, hotel, etc. - (5) Make arrangement for substitute (if needed)